GitteV-2159432/BackendProjectAssignment/README.md

 # 🏋️ Workout Tracker + Exercise API
 A full-stack Node.js project for tracking workouts and building custom workouts.
 Users can log workout sessions, browse exercises via the Wger API, and manage personalized or public workout plans.
-Includes a REST API to fetch workout data and an admin panel to manage public plans.
+Includes a REST API to fetch workout data and an admin panel to manage public workouts.

 Features
 - User authentication (role-based)